 What is Etsy?

 Rather than a place to sell unwanted or used items, Etsy mainly focuses on selling unique, handmade goods.
 A marketplace for creative individuals and businesses, Etsy is the website to turn to if you want to market your own creations or sell vintage items or craft supplies.

-A sense of community and individuality surrounds Etsy; there are already over 1.5 million sellers online, and over 20 million members worldwide.
+Differing from eBay, Amazon and Depop, a sense of community and individuality surrounds the marketplace.
+There are already over 1.5 million sellers online, and over 20 million members worldwide.